Masxon-Studios/THEKILN/README.md

 [![React](https://img.shields.io/badge/React-17.0.2-blue)](https://reactjs.org/)
 [![Solidity](https://img.shields.io/badge/Solidity-%5E0.8.0-363636)](https://soliditylang.org/)

-The Kiln is a cutting-edge, decentralized NFT minting platform built specifically for the Klaytn blockchain.
-It empowers creators and collectors to mint, manage, and trade unique digital assets with ease and security.
+The Kiln is a simple, decentralized NFT minting platform built specifically for the Klaytn blockchain.
+It empowers creators and collectors to mint, any image into an NFT.

 ## 🚀 Features